harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/triggers-reference.md

 For example:

-* Trigger a build when a specific value is passed in the source payload.
+* Trigger a pipeline when a specific value is passed in the source payload.
-* Trigger a build when there's a change in a specific file or a pull request.
+* Trigger a pipeline when there's a change in a specific file or a pull request.
-* Trigger a build based on a specific artifact tag convention.
+* Trigger a pipeline based on a specific artifact tag convention.

-:::caution Conditions are cumulative
+:::info Conditions are cumulative

 Triggers are like complex filters in which all conditions are `AND`-ed together.
 To execute a trigger, the event payload must match *all* trigger conditions.